© photo Phil Aynsley

 Opened in March 2005, inside a premise provided by Graziano, the company that took part in the workforce employed in the motorcycle company before closing.
 The Museum owes its birth to Giuliano Mazzini, who has devoted a lifetime to DEMM: as a mechanical designer he became Production Director, Delegate and Vice President.
 Starting in 1985, along with his son Mosè, he began a long and detailed research, retrieval, restoration and enhancement of documents, prototypes and models related to the legendary production of motorcycles.

-In order to be able to see the complete set-up, it took five years, when, as a result of the continuous restoration work, another fifty pieces were added including some work machines, such as tractors but what is currently exposed is more than enough to get an idea of the work done by DEMM.
+In order to be able to see the complete set-up, it took five years, when, as a result of the continuous restoration work, another fifty pieces were added among which are the plurivittorous competition motorcycles and utility vehicles, including tractors and machines.
+In particular, among the competition vehicles, the collection boasts the bikes that obtained numerous victories in the national championships of uphill speed, the notorious “Torpedo” which gained 24 world records.
+What is currently exposed is testimony to the prestigious work carried out by the DEMM.

 DEMM was an Italian metal engineer and motorcycle industry from 1919 to 1988.
 Founded in Milan as OPRAM, it became OMD in 1926 to become DEMM in 1928.
 It has now dismantled the motorcycle activities to concentrate on gear manufacturing and transmission systems for the agricultural and industrial vehicles sector.